UDID Card Guide – Check Swavlamban Card Status

 • Leprosy Cured Persons – Individuals who have recovered from leprosy but have permanent physical deformities.

-• Multiple Disabilities Including Deafblindness – Combination of two or more disabilities such as vision, hearing, and mobility impairments.
+• Multiple Disabilities Including Deafblindness – A Combination of two or more disabilities, such as vision, hearing, and mobility impairments.

 • Acid Attack Victim – Individuals suffering from severe facial or bodily disfigurement due to acid attacks.